Dr Simone Lomartire

 - Location: B05 Michael Sadler

 My academic journey at Leeds began in 2006, having completed my Laurea Magistrale at the Catholic University of Milan, where I graduated cum laude with a degree in English, French, and Education.
 I obtained a Master's Degree in Colonial and Postcolonial Studies from the University of Leeds in 2007, and a PGCHE from Leeds Beckett University in 2012.
 In 2013 I completed my PhD at Leeds.

-As part of my School roles, I acted as LCS language learning adviser and as a consultant for Edexcel Pearson in order to develop standardised teaching resources on Italian theatre and film for section C (research-based essay) of the Italian A-level exam.
-I am currently, the Italian Residence Abroad Co-coordinator for outgoing students (before departure).
+As part of my School roles, I acted as LCS Senior Personal Tutor and LCS language learning adviser.
+I was also LCS academic consultant for Edexcel Pearson in order to develop standardised teaching resources on Italian theatre and film for section C (research-based essay) of the Italian A-level exam.
+I am currently the Italian Residence Abroad Coordinator for outgoing students (before departure).